-Making people aware of Bees’ Needs is an important campaign message.
-Bees pollinate wild and garden plants and contribute to biodiversity.
-By pollinating crops they provide variety in our diets.
+The campaign aims to make people aware that bees pollinate wild, agricultural and garden plants and contribute to biodiversity.
+We need them to pollinate our crops and provide variety in our diets.

-The campaign message is to select and grow as wide a range of plants as possible that produce pollen and nectar resources throughout all the seasons of the year in your garden and to provide suitable breeding and nesting habitats.
+- us to grow as wide a range of plants as possible that produce pollen and nectar resources

-Your pond plants can contribute to this and you can attract many pollinators to the water habitat, especially at this time of year.
+Your pond plants can contribute to the list of pollinating plants for bees and other insects and you can attract many pollinators to the water habitat, especially at this time of year.

 The plants from the RHS Perfect for Pollinators lists that grow in water, wet or damp soils has 43 plant species listed.
 See photos of many of these here.
 Subspecies and cultivars of these plants also fulfill bees' needs but plants with double or multi-petalled flowers are excluded.

 By choosing plants from this list with a range of seasonal flowers you can encourage insect pollinators of many different species to visit your garden.We need to think about the Bees' needs if we are to plan and help them survive and flourish.